icarecti/chatgpt_macro_for_texstudio/README.md

 **A:** If your TeXstudio version is older than `4.5.2rc1`, then empty spaces are removed by TeXstudio while reading the response.
 This issue was resolved with version `4.5.2rc1`.

-### ❓ Why is it so slow in generating text?

-**A:** When you create an account at OpenAI, you receive a free credit that expires after a few months.
-Using only this free credit results in slower response times.
-Adding a payment option to your OpenAI account significantly improves the response time, as demonstrated in the introduction video above.

 ### ❓ How can I add my own prompt to the prompt-library?